-The OECD Strength through Diversity project, in collaboration with the Global Education Monitoring Report will be convening the 3rd Policy Forum with the theme “Learning from Data”.
+The OECD Strength through Diversity project, in collaboration with the Global Education Monitoring Report convened the 3rd Policy Forum with the theme “Learning from Data”.

 Migration and displacement are complex phenomena with an important role in development.
 It is for this reason that Sustainable Development Goal (SDG) target 17.18 calls on countries to “increase significantly the availability of high-quality, timely and reliable data disaggregated by … migratory status … and other characteristics relevant in national contexts” by 2020.